The great outdoors is full of nature and is quite a vast place to be. However, when you venture out to hit the trails or go camping.

 Tree Hug

-If the roots are cooperating, it is possible to dig a hole nearby a tree.
-If the trunk isn’t too large, you may wrap your arms around it for support as you squat.
+If the roots cooperate, digginge nearby a tree.
+If t is possiblehe trunk isn’t too large, you may wrap your arms around it for support as you squat.

 Natural Toilet